-Historically, private equity sponsors negotiated for the right to condition their obligation to consummate the transaction upon their receipt of financing proceeds.
-In recent years, private equity buying groups typically have agreed to the elimination of a financing condition.
-In most of the transactions with no financing condition, private equity buying groups have agreed to pay a 'reverse termination fee' to the seller in the event that all of the other conditions to the closing had been satisfied and the buying group was unable to obtain the financing necessary to consummate the closing.
-The potential obligation to pay a reverse termination fee is typically supported by a limited guarantee from the private equity fund or by granting the seller a limited right to enforce an 'equity commitment letter' provided by the private equity fund to the shell acquisition vehicle, pursuant to which the fund committed to fund a specified amount to the acquisition vehicle at closing.
-Most agreements providing for a reverse termination fee include provisions that deem payment of such fee to be liquidated damages and otherwise cap the fund's liability exposure to a specified amount.
-Particularly in transactions involving third-party financing, private equity firms rarely agree to a specific performance remedy that may be enforced against the private equity firm or special purpose vehicle used in the transaction.
+Historically, to the extent private equity sponsors required financing to complete a transaction, they negotiated for the right to condition their obligation to consummate the transaction upon their receipt of financing proceeds.
+In recent years, private equity buying groups have commonly agreed to buy companies without the benefit of a financing condition but, in cases such as those, typically have the right to pay a 'reverse termination fee' to the seller as the sole remedy of the seller or target company against the buyer in the event that all of the conditions to the closing have been satisfied (or are capable of being satisfied on the applicable closing date) and the buying group was unable to obtain the third-party debt-financing necessary to consummate the closing.
+Because the acquisition vehicle which is party to the transaction is almost always a shell entity (namely, not independently creditworthy), target companies typically require the acquisition vehicle's potential obligation to pay a reverse termination fee to be supported by a private equity fund limited guarantee or the receipt of a limited right to enforce the 'equity commitment letter' provided by the private equity fund to the acquisition vehicle, pursuant to which the fund commits to provide a specified amount of equity capital to the acquisition vehicle at closing.
+Most purchase agreements providing for a reverse termination fee include provisions that deem payment of such fee to be liquidated damages and otherwise cap the private equity fund's liability exposure to an amount equal to the reverse termination fee amount.
+Particularly in transactions involving third-party financing, private equity firms rarely agree to a full specific performance remedy that may be enforced against the private equity firm or special purpose acquisition vehicle used in the transaction.

-Participants on the other side of a private equity transaction (whether sellers or buyers) will frequently require evidence of the creditworthiness of any special purpose vehicles used in the transaction to ensure they have a sufficient remedy in the event that the vehicle breaches its obligations under a purchase agreement or is required to satisfy an indemnification obligation.
-Participants in private equity transactions may attempt to negotiate guarantees from a private equity sponsor, but most private equity sponsors resist indemnification, guarantee or other obligations that run directly to the private equity fund.
-However, in circumstances where a sponsor has agreed to pay a reverse termination fee, as described above, sponsors frequently agree to provide a limited guarantee of the payment of the reverse termination fee or provide the target company with a right to enforce the equity commitment letter from the sponsor to the extent of the reverse termination fee.
+In addition to the circumstances above, participants on the other side of a private equity transaction (whether sellers or buyers) will frequently require evidence of the creditworthiness of any special purpose acquisition vehicles used in the transaction to ensure they have a sufficient remedy in the event that the acquisition vehicle breaches its obligations under a purchase agreement or is required to satisfy an indemnification obligation.
+Participants in private equity transactions may attempt to negotiate guarantees, equity commitments or other support arrangements from a private equity sponsor, but most private equity sponsors resist indemnification, guarantee or other obligations that run directly to the private equity fund.
+However, as described above, in circumstances where a sponsor has agreed to pay a reverse termination fee, private equity funds frequently agree to provide a limited guarantee of the payment of the reverse termination fee or may provide the target company with a right to specifically enforce the equity commitment letter from the private equity fund to the extent of the reverse termination fee.

-Both sellers and buyers in private equity transactions will generally seek to obtain fairly extensive representations, warranties and covenants relating to the private equity sponsor's equity and debtfinancing commitments, the private equity sponsor's obligation to draw down on such financing and obtain any required alternative financing and the target company's obligation to assist with obtaining the financing.
-These types of provisions, as well as various other financing-related provisions, are discussed further in question 11.
+Both sellers and buyers in private equity transactions will generally seek to obtain fairly extensive representations, warranties and covenants relating to the private equity sponsor's equity and debtfinancing commitments, the private equity sponsor's obligation to draw down on such financing and obtain any required alternative financing and the target company's obligation to assist with obtaining the financing and participating with any required marketing of the financing.
+These types of provisions, as well as various other financing-related provisions, are discussed further in question 10.